 - AT LEAST 30 days prior to your event, you should begin working on the online planning worksheets.

 - After submitting your worksheet(s), it’s a good idea to contact me directly so we can either set up another consultation to discuss the final details or communicate via phone/email.

 - The BIG day is here!
 At this point, leave it up to the professionals.
-I will arrive AT LEAST one and a half hours early (but usually more) to set up and change into proper attire.
+I will arrive AT LEAST 2 hours early (but usually more) to set up and change into proper attire.
 As soon as your guests arrive, the music will start.

 - The balance is due 14 days before your event.
 Make checks payable to “Sherwin Ruste”.
 For electronic payments:

 • Paypal – Credit/Debit card payments are subject to a 3% transaction fee.
 There is no fee if using your bank account.